Sarah Taylor (police commissioner)

-Sarah Taylor is a British politician who has served as the Norfolk Police and Crime Commissioner since being elected to the position in May 2024.
+Sarah Taylor (née Simpson; born 1977) is a British politician who served as Norfolk Police and Crime Commissioner from 2024 until her resignation in 2026.

+Education

+Taylor studied linguistics at the University of East Anglia and for a master's in engineering at the University of Leeds.

 Political career

+Taylor (then known as Sarah Simpson) was the Labour candidate in Mid Norfolk in 2017, finishing second of five candidates with 16,742 votes (30.1%).

-In May 2023, Taylor was elected as a Breckland District councillor for the Labour Party.
+In the 2023 Breckland District Council election, Taylor was elected as a Labour district councillor for the Dereham Toftwood ward.

-In the May 2024 police and crime commissioner elections, Taylor stood as the Labour candidate for Norfolk Police and Crime Commissioner and was successfully elected to the role.
+Taylor stood successfully as the Labour candidate for Norfolk Police and Crime Commissioner the May 2024 police and crime commissioner elections.
 She defeated Giles Orpen-Smellie of the Conservative Party, the incumbent since 2021.
 In November 2025, following the UK government announcing its intention to scrap police and crime commissioners, Taylor resigned from the Labour Party and sent a letter to the prime minister outlining various disagreements with the government.

+She resigned as both PCC and councillor in June 2026, triggering the 2026 Norfolk Police and Crime Commissioner by-election, which was won by Colin Sutton of Reform UK.
+She subsequently began working for a global consultancy firm.